thomasjbradley/markbot-template/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit to Canvas using Markbot.

+---
+---

+## Optional challenges

+*These challenges are here if you’d like to try a little more work—they are for extra experience and learning.
+They are completely optional and not graded.
+Show them to me if you’d like—I’d love to see them.*

+1. Another thing that’s slightly more difficult.
+2. And yet another thing.